oroinc/documentation/user_guide/system_entities_opportunities.rst

 - The page of the Opportunity instance will emerge.

-- Click |BSendEm| button in the top right corner of the page
+- Click :kbd:`Send Email` button in the top right corner of the page

 - E-mail template already filled with the details of the Opportunity instance will appear.